krainboltgreene/blank-application/README.md

   - Finish setting up the html meta
   - Get a google tag manager id
   - Hot reloading not noticing change in css
-  - handle cookies for origin server (BLEH)
+  - Utilize recoil state persistance for hydration
+  - make storybook load recoil
   - Tried to create an account, then I saw this in logs:

     ```